Online course details

 To complete Stage 2

-You must complete six modules (120 credits) before you can progress onto Stage 3.
+You must complete six modules (120 credits) before you can progress onto Stage 3; four core modules, and two optional modules.

 To complete Stage 3

-You will need to complete a double module plus four optional modules.
+You will need to complete four optional modules plus your independent psychology research project.

 Please note: Optional modules are subject to availability and study patterns.